 Mariah Carey – All I Want For Christmas Is You (1994)

-We're still recovering, but a last-minute surge of affection for East 17's Stay Another Day, with huge sales for both, meant Mariah was left at Number 2, with only what was left of the advent calendar chocolate for company. :(
+We're still recovering 23 years on, but a last-minute surge of affection for East 17's Stay Another Day, with huge sales for both, meant Mariah was left at Number 2, with only what was left of the advent calendar chocolate for company. :(

 Take That – Babe (1993)

 Kylie & Jason – Especially For You (1988)

 The duet all soap and pop fans had been waiting for was the very essence of Christmas Number 1 – two huge stars rumoured to be real-life lovers, a slushy duet, and a schmaltzy video of the pair being reunited.
 However.
 Step forward Cliff Richard, who was brandishing some Mistletoe and proffering some festive Wine.
 Kylie and Jason had to settle for being the first Number 1 of 1989 instead.